dpamar/playground-nep87ux8/markdowns/ascii.md

   * subtract 2 (total 47), if char is null : it's division
     * reset else flag, divide the 2 operands
   * subtract 18 (total 65), if char is null : it's ASCII print
-    * reset else flag, divide the 2 operands
+    * reset else flag, print first operand as char
   * subtract **2** (total 67), if char is null : it's copy
     * reset else flag, divide the 2 operands
   * subtract 1 (total 68), if char is null : it's drop